Alexandre Tansman

 Alexander Tansman (Aleksander Tansman, French: Alexandre Tansman; 12 June 1897 – 15 November 1986) was a Polish composer, pianist and conductor who became a naturalized French citizen in 1938.
 One of the earliest representatives of neoclassicism, associated with École de Paris, Tansman was a globally recognized and celebrated composer.

 Early life and heritage

 Tansman was born and raised in Łódź, Congress Poland.
-His parents were both of Lithuanian Jewish ancestry.
-His father Moshe Tantzman (1868–1908) died when Alexander was 10 and his mother Hannah (née Gourvitch, 1872-1935) reared him and his older sister Teresa alone.
+His parents were of Lithuanian Jewish ancestry.
+His father Moshe Tantzman (1868–1908) died when Alexander was 10 and his mother Hannah (née Gourvitch, 1872–1935) reared him and his older sister Teresa alone.